Papillomavirus, despite negative paps

 Oh

-I forgot to say that I did the last pap test in April this year and this one also came out negative.
+I forgot to say that I did the last pap report in April this year and this one also came out negative.
 I’ve been in a stable relationship for a year.
 But we always do it protected because by not taking the pill, I prefer to avoid the risk of pregnancy.
 Until I met this guy, I went almost a year without having intercourse.
 Before that, I had been in a stable relationship for three years.
 And it was my previous partner who attacked me with papilloma.
-However, I have never had sexual promiscuity subsequently, which is why I think that it is the same virus that I was diagnosed with in 2011
+However, I have never had sexual promiscuity subsequently, which is why I think that it is the same virus that I was diagnosed within 2011

 Comments